foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/elemw_grp.rst

 All of these functions must comply to the following conditions:

  - ``in1`` and ``in2`` tensors must be valid and must share the same ``el_type`` field value.
-   They must be of the same shape, or one of them can be a tensor-scalar (see data field description in the Table 8)
+   They must be of the same shape, or one of them can be a tensor-scalar (see data field description in the Table :ref:`t_elw_data_conv`)

  - ``out`` tensor must contain a valid pointer to a buffer with sufficient capacity and valid ``el_params`` union.
    Other fields of the structure do not have to contain valid data and are filled by the function

-    - ``shape`` (new shape is calculated according to input tensor shape, stride, and padding parameters).
+    - ``shape`` (a new shape is calculated according to input tensor shape, stride, and padding parameters).

     - ``rank``, ``el_type`` (these are copied from the input tensor).